A Taste of Westchester

 Amberlands Plaza, 1 Baltic Place, Croton-on-Hudson

-For Chef Paul Vuli a three year retirement could not hold back passion.
-Specializing in Northern Italian cuisine, the 2014 revival of Fino became a reality and this represents what Chef Vuli stands for and nothing less.
+Seasoned Chef: For Chef Paul Vuli a three-year retirement could not hold back his passion.
+Specializing in Northern Italian cuisine, the 2014 revival of Fino has become a reality.
 While he appreciates challenging the traditional approach, he also believes there are certain recipes that work better the old fashioned way.
 Join us as he teaches us the techniques used to create these traditional dishes.
-We will begin with baked clams oreganate: fresh littleneck clams topped with toasted herb bread crumbs, and baked with white wine and lemon.
-Our chef shows us the way to prepare fresh pasta correctly.
-We will watch him create his famous pappardelle boscaiola: house-made wide noodles, shallots, wild mushrooms, plum tomatoes and mascarpone cheese, followed by pollo martini: free range chicken breast dipped in a parmigiano batter, and sautéed with white wine, lemon, and fresh peas.
-We will conclude our lesson with a traditional tiramisu.
-Come check out this new hot spot with a most seasoned restaurateur!
+We will begin with beautifully crafted jumbo lump crab cakes served with a homemade yogurt based tartar sauce over braised julienne vegetables.
+Our chef shows us the correct way to prepare a rich carbonara sauce over fresh tagliarini pasta; as stated on their menu: done the right way, continuing an old tradition.
+We will watch him create a stunning dish of filet of Florida red snapper alla Livornese in a light tomato broth, with capers and olives.
+We will conclude our lesson with a classic crème brulee.
+Come check out this new hot spot with a seasoned restaurateur!

 19 Main Street, Hastings-on-Hudson